adess23/da-academy/introduction_to_data_models/README.md

 **Challenge!**

 Instead of using the *Atlas* provider, use **[Google Cloud Datastore](https://cloud.google.com/datastore/)**.
-Try solving the previous exercices within this fully-managed service.
+Try solving the previous exercises within this fully-managed service.
+Use [this guide](../exercices/Datastore_Exercise.pdf) in order to configure environment.

 #### Additional exercices ####